Contractors Flock To Joplin, Mo., To Find Work

 GLINTON: Officials in Joplin are worried about the number of workers who are already in town offering their services.
 Rob O'Brian heads the local chamber of commerce.

-Mr. ROB O'BRIAN (Joplin Chamber of Commerce): Any time there is a disaster in any community, there are people, unfortunately, who want to take advantage of that.
+ROB O: Any time there is a disaster in any community, there are people, unfortunately, who want to take advantage of that.

 GLINTON: The city is already making temporary contractors obtain licenses to cut down on potential fraud and abuse.
 O'Brian says even at this point, when Joplin is in search-and-rescue mode, it's important to think about the economic health of the city.